 Business Tax Liens Rarely Become Crimes

 Many new business owners are unaware of the IRS requirements to file and pay payroll taxes.
-Businesses that are unaware of their payroll tax obligations may find that they don’t have the cash to pay when the time comes.
+Businesses unaware of their payroll tax obligations may find that they don’t have the cash to pay when the time comes.

 But tax liens don’t automatically become crimes.